jamesmatuk/EFDA-of-Persistence-Landscapes/README.md

-	main_replication2.m - Used to reproduce the simulations 1 and 2 with noise in the supplement, and replicate figures 1 and 2 in the supplement. main_replication3.m - Used to reproduce the circles, spirals, and torus examples in the supplement and main paper, and replicate figures 3 (supplement), 5 and 4 (supplement).
+	main_replication2.m - Used to reproduce the simulations 1 and 2 with noise in the supplement, and replicate figures 1 and 2 in the supplement. main_replication3.m - Used to reproduce the circles, spirals, and torus examples in the supplement and main paper, and replicate figures 4 (supplement), 5 and 5 (supplement). main_replication4.m - Used to reproduce the increasing noise example in the supplement, and replicate figure 3 (supplement).
-	All scripts call code MATLAB functions the 'code' directory and .mat files from the 'data' directory.
+	All scripts call code MATLAB functions from the 'code' directory and .mat files from the 'data' directory.
 	Before running any examples, the section entitled 'Load code and mex c file for alignment' in each script must be ran.

 Directories: